Erotemic/ubelt/README.md

 In addition to utility functions `utool` also contains a custom doctest harness and code introspection and auto-generation features.
-This port will contain a rewrite of the doctest harness.
+A rewrite of the test harness has been ported to a new module called:
-Some of the code introspection features will be ported, but most auto-generation abilities will be ported into a new module that depends on `ubelt`.
+[`xdoctest`](https://github.com/Erotemic/xdoctest).
+A small subset of the auto-generation and code introspection will be ported / made visible through `ubelt`.

 ## Installation: